 Having a baby is a lot more complicated than it seems.
-Between the time you find out you are pregnant until the time you bring your new baby home, many decisions need to be made.
+When you find out you are pregnant until the time you bring your new baby home, many decisions need to be made.
 One of those decisions should be whether or not you want to practice delayed cord clamping.
 But what is it?
 And why would you want to choose it?
-Here’s a break down for you.
+Here’s a breakdown for you.

 What is delayed cord clamping?

 What are the benefits?

 Another benefit of delayed cord clamping is stem cells.
 These play an essential role in the immune, respiratory, cardiovascular, and central nervous systems, among many other things.
 The concentration of stem cells in fetal blood is higher than at any other time in a child’s life.
 By immediately clamping the umbilical cord, you are leaving nearly a third of those valuable stem cells in the placenta.

 Are there any risks?